mloskot/minecraft-server-config/README.md

 Configuration files for a basic Minecraft Server on Linux.

+The configuration below is by no means dedicated to deploy a high-performance server, but a small private server for a limited set of users (my kids and their friends).

 ## Hosting

 Use VPS with 1 CPU and 2 GB (PL) or 2 CPU and 4 GB (FR) from https://github.com/lvlup-pro folks.